nathanhleung/fallback/README.md

 # fallback()

-Write web apps in Solidity.

-**fallback()** is a Solidity web framework / a proof-of-concept implementation of HTTP over Ethereum.
+Write web apps in Solidity with **fallback()**: a Solidity web framework / a proof-of-concept implementation of HTTP over Ethereum.

 ## Getting Started